Ryuji-Hazama/LegacyVsModern/MyChildhood/README.md

 # Why I Matter Legacy :classical_building:

-Because I grew up with it.
+&nbsp;&nbsp;&nbsp;&nbsp;Because I grew up with it.
+&nbsp;&nbsp;&nbsp;&nbsp;Not as just a theory, but as a practice&mdash;with tools long gone, and code long hidden.
+Yet both are still alive&mdash;in my blood, and beneath the modern code.
+&nbsp;&nbsp;&nbsp;&nbsp;Let me guide you on a journey into the "Legacy"... through my childhood.

 ## Beginning of My Journey